flylb1/TSParser/README.md

-###Introduction
+#Introduction
 TSParser is a cross-platform powerful DVB / MPEG stream analyzer program.
 It works on Windows, Linux, Mac OS X.

-###Features
+#Features
-* Web based application
+## Web based application
+   TSParser is a web-based application, you can install it on a server, the other client to access the application through a browser
-* Easy configue PID/Table ID
+## Easy configue PID/Table ID
-* Easy add new Secion/Descriptor syntax
+## Easy add new Secion/Descriptor syntax
-* Dynamic load Section/Descriptor
+## Dynamic load Section/Descriptor
-* Friendly presentation of Section/Descriptor
+## Friendly presentation of Section/Descriptor
-* Export SI/SPI data to file
+## Export SI/SPI data to file
-* Support 3rd add new application in java
+## Support 3rd add new application in java
-*
+##

 ###LICENSE